 The trend object shall show the engineering units of measure on the vertical axis, and time on the horizontal axis.
-It is generally preferred to use automatic scaling of the vertical axis, but fixed values may be specified if appropriate.
+Fixed scaling of the vertical axis is to be used and configurable, and operators may select automatic scaling values.
+Fixed scaling will be the default upon opening of any trend.
 The horizontal time axis should be scaled appropriately for the given signals.
 For example, if the trend is used to view daily flows, the range of the time axis should be set to 24 hours.
+These scales shall be reviewed by the City before implementation.